STANDARD LIFE EMPLOYEE SERVICES LIMITED

 Maximum contractual payment period agreed

 Any other information about payment terms

 Dispute resolution process

-In the first instance Invoice queries should be referred to the business area or team that initially raised the Purchase Order, for resolution.
+In the first instance invoice queries should be referred to the business area or team that initially raised the Purchase Order for resolution.
 This information is available on the Purchase Order.
-Should the dispute not be resolved in a reasonable time the dispute should be raised through the line in the business area and (if appropriate) to the appropriate Procurement specialist.
+Should the dispute not be resolved in a reasonable time the dispute should be raised though the line in the business area and (if appropriate) to the appropriate Procurement specialist.
 The Purchase to Pay team at Standard Life House should also be contacted.
-They can be contacted at ;-

 Other payment information